h2oai/h2o-tutorials/tutorials/pysparkling/Chicago_Crime_Demo.md

     |    1|  1|2001|     23|      14|      6|
     |    1|  2|2001|     18|      12|      6|
     +-----+---+----+-------+--------+-------+
-    only showing top 2 rows

-    # Join columns from Crime, Census and Weather DataFrames in Spark
+#18.
+Join columns from Crime, Census and Weather DataFrames in Spark

     ## Register DataFrames as tables in SQL context
     sqlContext.registerDataFrameAsTable(df_weather, "chicagoWeather")